addonify/addonify-wishlist/README.txt

 = 1.1.4 - ? =

 - Added: Add Wishlist table on plugin activate.
+- Added: Migrate data from earlier version on both activation and manually migrate from admin notice.

 = 1.1.3 - 03 March, 2023 =